SOHR: Senior IS leader captured in US-led military raid in Syria

-U.S.-led coalition forces captured a senior Islamic State leader in a military operation in northern Syria on Thursday, the coalition said.
+U.S.-led coalition forces captured a senior leader of the extremist Islamic State group in a military operation in northern Syria on Thursday, the coalition said.

-In a statement, it said the captured leader was an experienced bomb maker and operational facilitator, describing him as one of the top leaders of the extremist group’s Syria branch.
+A statement from the coalition said the captured IS leader was an experienced bomb maker and operational facilitator, describing him as one of the top leaders of the militant group’s branch in Syria.
+It said the operation was “successful,” with no civilians harmed and no injuries to the coalition forces.
+The coalition did not respond to queries from The Associated Press.

-A Syria war monitor, the Syrian Observatory for Human Rights, said the operation began with two helicopters landing near the targeted area in the village of al-Humaira, about 4 kilometres from the Turkish border.
+A Syria war monitor, the Britain-based Syrian Observatory for Human Rights, said the operation began with two helicopters landing near the targeted area in the village of al-Humaira, about 4 kilometers (2.5 miles) from the Turkish border.

-It reported clashes unknown gunmen hiding in houses in the village in the northern Aleppo countryside, as they were chased by members of the coalition.
-The Observatory is Britain-based and maintains a network of activists on the ground in Syria.
+It reported clashes with gunmen hiding in houses in the village in the northern Aleppo countryside as they were chased by members of the coalition.
+The Observatory has a network of activists on the ground in Syria.

-The coalition has conducted raids in the past to take out leaders of the violent group.
+The coalition has conducted raids in the past to take out IS leaders.
 In February, the group’s leader Abu Ibrahim al-Hashimi al-Qurayshi blew himself up along with members of his family as American forces raided his Syria hideout.

 His predecessor, Abu Bakr al-Baghdadi, died similarly along with his family in 2019 by detonating a suicide vest in a tunnel in northwest Syria as a military operation unfolded during the Trump administration.